 Home

-Implementing the Meijster Distance algorithm in Kotlin
+Meijster Distance in Kotlin

 Performance considerations

-Since I’m doing this on the CPU, this implementation is O(n), with n the number of pixels.
+Since I’m doing this on the CPU, this implementation is O(n), with n being the number of pixels.

 Overall approach